PistachioPony/gamesparks-docs/Getting Started/Creating A Game/ActionScript Setup.md

     			}
 ```

-The second function, *Logger *will be used to debug the GameSparks logic and then check the availability of the connection to the Portal.
+*4.* The second function, *Logger* will be used to debug the GameSparks logic and then check the availability of the connection to the Portal.
 After making them, set them for use as the Logger and *setAvailabilityCallback*.

 ```
     	public function logger(text:String):void